 - If you are using any third-party plugins, please test them thoroughly before rolling 2.9 into production.

 - If you have installed the Gallery plugin onto your Confluence site, please remove it (or do not reinstall it after upgrading Confluence) in order to get the benefit of the new Gallery macro.
-The Gallery macro has been significantly improved in this release.
-It now incorporates features which were previously available only in the separate Gallery plugin.
+The

 - If you are using the Blog Posts macro, be aware that invalid space keys will now be detected and cause the macro to fail.
 Previously they were ignored and blog posts from all spaces were returned.